Permanently shadowed crater: Location

 Such a crater must be located at high latitude (close to a pole) and be on a body with very small axial tilt.
 The Moon has an axial tilt of about 1.5°; Mercury, 0.03°; and Ceres, about 4°.
 On the Moon, permanent shadow can exist at latitudes as low as 58°; approximately 50 permanently shadowed regions exist in the 58°- 65° latitude range for both lunar hemispheres.
 The cumulative area of permanently shadowed lunar regions is about 31 thousand km2; more than half of it is in the southern hemisphere.

 Conditions inside craters

 Craters of eternal darkness might be advantageous for space exploration and colonization, as they preserve sources of water ice that can be converted into drinkable water, breathable oxygen, and rocket propellant.
 Several of such craters show indications of water ice in their interiors, including Rozhdestvenskiy and Cabeus craters on the Moon, and Juling Crater on Ceres.
 Other volatiles besides water can also be trapped in such craters, such as mercury.
 The LCROSS mission additionally found native silver and gold in permanently shadowed craters on the Moon, probably brought there by electrostatic dust transport, and some inconclusive evidence for platinum.
 Gold was estimated to have a soil mass abundance of 0.52% in these craters from LCROSS data, and mercury 0.39%.
 This high mercury abundance has been noted as a possible health hazard of water derived from permanently shadowed craters.
 The craters may also contain unusually high concentrations of helium-3.

+Permanently shadowed regions have a stable surface temperature.
+On the Moon, the temperature hovers somewhere at or below 50 K. Another temperatures estimate is 25 to 70 K. The low temperatures make the regions desirable locations for future infrared telescopes.
+For comparison: the boiling point of nitrogen at atmospheric pressure is 77.09 K.

+Computer simulations show that powerful solar storms can charge up the soil in permanently shadowed regions near the lunar poles, and may possibly produce "sparks" that could vaporize and melt the soil.
+There are other unique challenges of such regions: dark environments that restrict the ability of rovers to perceive their surroundings, cryogenic regolith that could be hard to move on, and communication interruptions.